tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/append-blob-seal.md

 A new XML element will be added to the `ListBlob` response, named `Sealed`.
 The value can be either `true` or `false`.

-If you call `AppendBlock` on a blob that is already sealed, you get the error message shown in the following table.
+If you call `AppendBlock` on a blob that is already sealed, the service returns the error message shown in the following table.
 This applies to older versions of the API.

 |**Error code** | **HTTP status code** | **User message** |
 |---------------| ---------------------|------------------|